 Second, Gigabyte’s remote management solution provides rather robust temperature and voltage information.

-Third, one can utilize the remove management interface for KVM-over-IP functionality (called vKVM) and remotely mount images to the server.
+Third, one can utilize the remote management interface for KVM-over-IP functionality (called vKVM) and remotely mount images to the server.

 Overall, Gigabyte did a good job providing a remote management solution for the GA-7PESH1.